Zen-Initiative/Optimized-Domain-DNS-Whitelists/README.md

-# Optimized-Domain-DNS-Whitelists
+# 👻Optimized Domain/DNS Whitelists

+Whitelists to remove false positives from DNS blocklists, hosts files, Pi-Hole blocklists, and other types of filter lists.
-Aggregated &amp; optimized whitelists from well-known community sources.
-Remove false positives from domain/DNS blocklists and hosts files.
+- Curated: carefully selected from many well-known community sources.
+- Optimized: deprecated lists excluded, and duplicates removed.
+- Customizable: three versions provided, or use the scripts to generate your own whitelist.

+---

+More to come!

+---